 The number of asterisks indicates the level of the node in the subtree.
-The attributes are in curly braces ($\{\ \}$) and the description is in square brackets ($[\]$).
+The attributes are in curly braces ({ }) and the description is in square brackets ([]).

-Node names in HED versions 8.0.0 can only contain alphanumeric characters, hyphens, and under-bars (i.e., they must be of type nameClass).
+Node names in HED versions >= 8.0.0 can only contain alphanumeric characters, hyphens, and under-bars (i.e., they must be of type nameClass.
 They cannot contain blanks and must be unique.

 HED versions < 8.0.0 allow blanks in node names and also have some duplicate node names.
-Use of HED versions < 8.0.0 is deprecated and validators no longer support their use.
+Use of HED versions < 8.0.0 is deprecated, although validators still support them at this time.